hemilabs/Discord-Faucet-Bot/README.md

 1. If you do not have pnpm, run `npm i -g pnpm`.

-2. Install Dependancies using `pnpm install`.
+2. Install Dependencies using `pnpm install`.

-_Optionally you can update the dependancies using `pnpm update`._
+    _Optionally you can update the dependencies using `pnpm update`._

 3. Fill in the config and run the bot : `pnpm start:dev`